rocknwa/Defi-Stable-Coin/README.md

 # Decentralized Stablecoin System

 The Decentralized Stablecoin System is an advanced decentralized finance (DeFi) project demonstrating expertise in Solidity smart contract development.
 This portfolio project implements a USD-pegged stablecoin, Decentralized Stablecoin (DSC), backed by WETH and WBTC, inspired by MakerDAO’s DAI but designed to be minimal, governance-free, and fee-free.
-Tailored to impress recruiters, the project showcases gas optimization, security best practices, and complex integrations, positioning the developer as a skilled blockchain professional ready to contribute to innovative DeFi solutions.
+The project showcases gas optimization, security best practices, and complex integrations, positioning the developer as a skilled blockchain professional ready to contribute to innovative DeFi solutions.

 ---